WestpacGEL/GEL/components/body/README.md

 # @westpac/body

-Body component in charge of body text
+Body component for the Westpac GEL Design System